EYRA-Benchmark/eyra-tools/README.md

 - to run the algorithm, execute the `test.sh` script: this will create a Docker container with your algorithm in it, and run it
 - the output data can be found in the `test-output-data` folder

+#### Build, export and push
+To build the docker image of your algorithm, use the `build.sh` script.
+To export the image to a tar file, use the `export.sh` script.
+To upload the algorithm image to the EYRA docker registry, use the `push.sh` script.